a-ev/DACE.jl/docs/src/tutorials/modifying-the-cxx-side-of-the-interface.md

 The Julia interface on the C++ side is created using [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl), which is documented in the *README.md* file in their git repo.

 !!! note
     It is assumed that you have successfully followed the tutorial to [set up your development environment](setting-up-your-development-environment.md).
+It is also assumed that you will refer to the [CxxWrap.jl documentation](https://github.com/JuliaInterop/CxxWrap.jl).

 ## Switch to your dace directory